-Objective Findin gs objective of this audit was to obtain reasonable urance that: 1 2 3 No. of No. of Agreed Actions 1.
-Appropriate action has been taken by the Board to comply with the DPA (and the GDPR).
-Good 0 0 0 2.
-Additional requirements of the DPA, not included in the GDPR, have been identified and an action plan has been prepared to address these.
-Good 0 0 0 3.
-Adequate procedures are in place for the ongoing monitoring of compliance with data protection legislation.
-Good 0 0 1 • Good 0 0 1 Ove erall Level of Assurance System me eets control objectives.
+Objective Findin gs The objective of this audit was to obtain reasonable assurance that: 1 2 3 assurance mat.
+No. of Agreed A ctions Appropriate action has been taken by the Board to comply with the DPA (and the GDPR).
+Good 0 0 0 Additional requirements of the DPA, not included in the GDPR, have been identified and an action plan has been prepared to address these.
+Good 0 0 0 Adequate procedures are in place for the ongoing monitoring of compliance with data protection legislation.
+Go 0 0 1 Overall Level of Acquirence Cood 0 0 1 Overall Level of Assurance Good System me ets control objectives.